Kanchenjunga Base Camp Trek: 19 Days to the Foot of the World's Third Highest Peak

 Trip Extensions

 Want to see more of Nepal?
-We can add activities like a jungle safari in Chitwan or Bardiya, bungee jumping in Pokhara, Bhote Koshi, or Kushma, white-water rafting on the Bhote Koshi, Trishuli, or Seti rivers, kayaking in Trishuli or Pokhara, paragliding over Pokhara or Kathmandu, zip flying in Kathmandu, Pokhara, or Kushma, canyoning at Pokhara or Sukhuta Beach, or hot air ballooning in Pokhara.
+We can add activities like a jungle safari in Chitwan or Bardiya, bungee jumping in Pokhara, Bhote Koshi, or Kushma, white-water rafting on the Bhote Koshi, Trishuli, or Seti rivers, kayaking in Trishuli or Pokhara, paragliding over Pokhara, zip flying in Kathmandu, Pokhara, or Kushma, canyoning at Pokhara or Sukute Beach, or hot air ballooning in Pokhara.

 Ecotourism